Tension Headache Relief

 - Engaging in aerobic exercise, such as walking, bicycling, swimming, for at least 20-30 minutes, three times per week

-Certain alternative therapies are also available to help you cope with the pain of tension headaches.
-These include:
+Certain alternative therapies to produce tension headache relief are also available to help you cope with the pain of tension headaches.
+These types of headache cures include:

 - Massage therapy, to ease muscle soreness and tension and relieve headache pain